-As well as these settings there is also a ‘Bandwidth’ setting which can be used to limit the maximum bandwidth that a user can view at and a ‘Monitor Ids’ setting that can be used for non-’System’ users to restrict them to only being able to access streams, events or monitors for the given monitors ids as a comma separated list with no spaces.
+Finally, you can specify a list of monitors this user is allowed to access using the ‘Restriced Monitors’ list.
+You can select multiple monitors by shift+click(or command+click) on multiple monitors.
 If a user with ‘Monitors’ edit privileges is limited to specific monitors here they will not be able to add or delete monitors but only change the details of those they have access to.
-If a user has ‘System’ privileges then the ‘Monitors Ids’ setting is ignored and has no effect.’
+If a user has ‘System’ privileges then the ‘Monitors Ids’ setting is ignored and has no effect.

 Here is an example of a restricted user, for example:

 This user “home” is enabled, can view live streams and events, but only from “DoorBell” and “DeckCamera”.
 This user also cannot control PTZ.